epsilon537/boxlambda/docs/components.md

 2. The JTAG TAP is used to debug the software running on the Ibex RISCV32 core.
 3. The JTAG TAP is accessed using a socket-based OpenOCD transport protocol called **remote_bitbang**.

-See the *Test Builds* section below for the steps needed to set up an OpenOCD JTAG debug session on Verilator.
+See the [Test Builds section](installation-and-test-builds.md#test-builds) for the steps needed to set up an OpenOCD JTAG debug session on Verilator.

 #### OpenOCD and RISCV-DBG on Arty-A7 FPGA